-Not only is this recipe gluten-free, it’s also sugar-free and can easily be dairy-free if you skip the shredded cheese garnish.
+Not only is this recipe gluten-free but it’s also sugar-free and can easily be dairy-free if you skip the shredded cheese garnish.

 All of the canned ingredients in this recipe are organic because most non-organic versions include unnecessary sugar.
 To keep down the costs of buying organic canned items, we love to buy staples like beans and tomatoes in bulk at Costco.

-First step, I always prep all of my ingredients and have everything ready to go.
-You’ll need onion, green pepper (or in my case used red peppers from my garden!), kidney beans, diced tomatoes, tomato sauce, olive oil, ground turkey (or beef) and kielbasa.
+First, I always prep all of my ingredients and have everything ready to go.
+You’ll need your onion, green pepper (or in my case used red peppers from my garden!), kidney beans, diced tomatoes, tomato sauce, olive oil, ground turkey (or beef) and kielbasa.

 Brown your ground beef or turkey and drain, if needed.
-I do not recommend the really low-fat ground beef or basically fat-free turkey, it jsut doesn’t turn out as well.
+I do not recommend the really low-fat ground beef or basically fat-free turkey, it just doesn’t turn out as well.

-Put both meats in the crock pot and add the rest of your ingredients.
+Put both of the meats in the crockpot and add the rest of your ingredients.
 Blend well.